manjunath8cy/My_Portfolio/README.md

 # Projects_Academic
-Overview of list of projects carried out under my post graduation study.
+Overview of list of projects carried out under my post graduation study and personal interest.

 # Project 1: Customer Segmentation and Frequent Items Identification on Online Retail Dataset
 * Data cleaning and pre-processing was performed on the online retail dataset for doing further and meaningful analysis